zero-to-mastery/start-here-guidelines/README.md

 ## One rule of this community:

 We don't care if you break things.
 This is a playground, and we encourage failing often.
-Use this as a practice ground, and enjoy contributing to projects you create with your fellow students.
-Many students have gained real-world experience "working in teams" by working on these projects.
+Use this as a practice ground and enjoy contributing to projects you create with your fellow students.
+Many students have gained real-world experience through "working in teams" by experimenting on these projects.

 ## A Guide to Get Started (used to be the 4 step guide)